EvanHuang7/ai-tools/README.md

 flask run --reload --port=8088
 ```

-🎉 Open [http://localhost:5173/](http://localhost:5173/) in your browser to view the project.
+🎉 Now, you can access your app at [http://localhost:5173/](http://localhost:5173/) in browser.

 ---